-Barber Shop Chronicles review at National Theatre, London – ‘rich and exhilarating’
+Barber Shop Chronicles review at National Theatre, London – ‘rich, exhilarating and celebratory’

-The tone of the play shifts fluidly from comedy to poignancy to rage and the ensemble role-hop with equal agility.
-The prickly relationship between Fisayo Akinade’s Samuel and Cyril Nri’s Emmanuel, who work together in the Three Kings barber shop in London, is the thread that connects these narrative fragments.
+The tone of the play shifts fluidly.
+It’s a comedy one moment, a play of poignancy and rage the next.
+The ensemble cast role-hop with equal agility.
+The prickly relationship between Fisayo Akinade’s Samuel and Cyril Nri’s Emmanuel, who work together in the Three Kings barber shop in London, is particularly well drawn.
 Nri patiently puts up with the younger man’s aggression; he puts up with a lot of things.
-While both are superb, Nri delivers a performance of containment and grace among other showier turns.
+While both actors are superb, Nri delivers a performance of containment and grace.

-Hammed Animashaun, meanwhile, relishes his role as a peacocking Nigerian debating the merits of bedding black women over white women and Patrice Naiambana, as Simphiwe, a faded old man clutching his beer can, shoulders loaded with regret, delivers a particularly wrenching and difficult speech about the anger he still feels at Mandela for not seeking retribution for centuries of suffering.
+Hammed Animashaun relishes his role as a peacocking Nigerian extolling the merits of bedding black women over white women.
+Patrice Naiambana, as Simphiwe, a faded old man clutching his beer can, his shoulders loaded with regret, delivers a particularly wrenching and difficult speech about the anger he still feels at Mandela for not seeking retribution for centuries of suffering.
+It’s incredibly powerful.

 This is all handled with skill and a huge amount of warmth.
-Barber Shop Chronicles is a pleasure to experience.
-The level of joy in the room is high.
-Bijan Sheibani’s production plays out in-the-round and features some of the liveliest between-scene dance sequence around, courtesy of choreographer Aline David.
-Rae Smith’s set, with its colourful barber shop signage and its great glowing globe, allows for seamless shifts between location while also creating room for the actors to cut loose.
+Barber Shop Chronicles is an absolute pleasure to experience.
+The level of joy in the room is immense.
+Bijan Sheibani’s production, which plays out in-the-round, features some of the liveliest between-scene dance sequence around, courtesy of choreographer Aline David.
+Rae Smith’s set, with its colourful barber shop signage and glowing overhead globe, allows for seamless shifts between locations while also creating room for the actors to cut loose.

-From the first, second, third and fourth-wall breaking antics that greets you as you enter to the final room-shaking dance sequence, this is both a fascinating peek into a world of men – Africans don’t go to the pub, says one character says, they go to the barber – and a wider act of celebration.
+From the first, second, third and fourth-wall breaking antics that greet you as you enter to the final room-shaking dance sequence, this is both a fascinating peek into a world of men – Africans don’t go to the pub, says one character, they go to the barber shop instead – and a larger act of celebration.